jawah/niquests/docs/user/advanced.rst

 By default, Requests does not retry failed connections.
-However, it is possible to implement automatic retries with a powerful array of features, including backoff, within a Requests :class:`Session <requests.Session>` using the `urllib3.util.Retry`_ class::
+However, it is possible to implement automatic retries with a powerful array of features, including backoff, within a Requests :class:`Session <niquests.Session>` using the `urllib3.util.Retry`_ class::

     from urllib3.util import Retry
     from requests import Session
-    from requests.adapters import HTTPAdapter
+    from niquests.adapters import HTTPAdapter

     s = Session()
     retries = Retry(